oazabir/HackerSpray/README.md

 ### HackerSpray is blocking all requests

  - If you have a load balancer, make sure it is generating X-Forwarded-For header containing the original Client IP.
 Otherwise HackerSpray sees the load balancer as the client and blocks it.

+# License

+Free for non-commercial and education use.

+For commercial use, donate $50 per production server to your favorite charity and email me evidence of donation in order to get a license ``omaralzabir at gmail dot com``